liavar1/GHAStoSlack/README.md

-# GitHub to Slack Integration
+# GitHub Advanced Security to Slack Integration
 Sending GitHub advanced security (GHAS) alerts to Slack I did it on the GitHub Enterprise server but I believe it works for github.com as well.